MLZG/LLMCrowd_Docs/source/index.rst

 LLMCrowd documentation
 ======================

-Hello~ This is the documentation of the LLM-based crowd scenario generation in a shopping mall.
+This is the documentation of the LLM-based synthesis of richly-labeled crowd scenario.

 .. toctree::
    :maxdepth: 3
    :caption: Developing

-   developing/pipeline/index
-   developing/simulator/index
+   Components <developing/components/index>